sizzlebop/CLIche/README.md

 - 🔍 **Web Research**: Get up-to-date information from the web with `research` command
 - 🕸️ **Web Scraping**: Extract and save content from websites with `scrape` command
 - 📝 **Document Generation**: Create professional documents from scraped data
+- 🖼️ **Image Integration**: Beautiful images from Unsplash with direct URLs in your documents
 - 🎨 **Art & ANSI support**:
   - Generate ASCII text art with custom fonts
   - Display random ASCII art patterns